Bardachd Cogaidh 1930-1950 GAELIC4002

 By the end of this course, students will be able to:

-■ discuss in some detail the published works of Sorley MacLean and George Campbell ay and trace the development of each man's poetic career; to compare and contrast the themes, styles and poetic personae of both poets
+■ discuss in some detail the published works of Sorley MacLean and George Campbell Hay and trace the development of each man's poetic career; analysing the themes, poetics and poetic personae of both poets

-■ to express an informed opinion on the influences operating on each poet's work from within and outwith the Gaelic tradition
+■ identify the main influences operating on each poet's work from within and outwith the Gaelic tradition

-■ give an account of both poets' political philosophies and of the socio-political contexts to which they responded; to assess the innovatory nature of each man's work, and his contribution to Gaelic and Scottish literature.
+■ give an account of both poets' political philosophies and of the socio-political contexts to which they responded

 Minimum Requirement for Award of Credits